 Astros is launched

 Astros was created to delight a new generation of South African consumers.
-It launched in South Africa in 1995 and quickly joined the ranks of Cadbury’s best loved brands.
+It launched in 1995 and quickly joined the ranks of Cadbury’s best loved brands.

 Tumbles is introduced

 Tumbles was originally launched in a bright yellow pack and was soon relaunched in the iconic Cadbury purple.